14H034160212/Hackerrank/README.md

 ### The core idea
 <img src="commonChild.png" width="800" />

 The above image shows the core idea of the method.
+The example shows the process of calculating the "ABCDEF" and "FBDAMN".

 Refer to https://github.com/shivam04/hackerrank/blob/master/common-child.java